 The county's Integrated Pest Management ordinance, adopted in 1998, banned pesticides that contain an ingredient known by the state of California or the United States Environmental Protection Agency to cause cancer.
 The ordinance required the county to shrink its yearly pesticide use by 75 percent by Jan.
-1, 2004 - which it did.

 The ordinance also created an 11-member Integrated Pest Management Commission, and an IPM coordinator, to oversee implementation of the ordinance.
 The IPM coordinator, Agricultural Commissioner Stacy Carlsen, prepares an annual report for the Board of Supervisors.

 "We have verified that the county has used a class of chemicals that the IPM ordinance identifies should only be used under the exemption process," County Administrator Matthew Hymel told supervisors Tuesday.
 "Part of the confusion is that these chemicals were not on the state list but they were on the EPA list of possible carcinogens."

 Adams said more research is necessary "before we start crucifying someone in the press."
 It is possible, she said, that some of the pesticides were not on the EPA list at the time that the county used them and have since been added.